michael-lynch/open-weather/README.md

 <br />An integer that defines the longitude (default: null).
 </li>

-<li>placeTarget: "id"
+<li>placeTarget: "id / class / element"
-<br />A string that defines the ID of the element that will contain the location name (default: null).
+<br />A string that defines the ID, class or element that will contain the location name (default: null).
 </li>

-<li>units: "c or f"
+<li>units: "c / f"
 <br />A string that defines the type of units (default: 'c').
 </li>

-<li>descriptionTarget: "id"
+<li>descriptionTarget: "id / class / element"
-<br />A string that defines the ID of the element that will contain the weather description (default: null).
+<br />A string that defines the ID, class or element that will contain the weather description (default: null).
 </li>

-<li>minTemperatureTarget: "id"
+<li>minTemperatureTarget: "id / class / element"
-<br />A string that defines the ID of the element that will contain the minimum temperature (default: null).
+<br />A string that defines the ID, class or element that will contain the minimum temperature (default: null).
 </li>

-<li>maxTemperatureTarget: "id"
+<li>maxTemperatureTarget: "id / class / element"
-<br />A string that defines the ID of the element that will contain the maximum temperature (default: null).
+<br />A string that defines the ID, class or element that will contain the maximum temperature (default: null).
 </li>

-<li>windSpeedTarget: "id"
+<li>windSpeedTarget: "id / class / element"
-<br />A string that defines the ID of the element that will contain the wind speed (default: null).
+<br />A string that defines the ID, class or element that will contain the wind speed (default: null).
 </li>

-<li>humidityTarget: "id"
+<li>humidityTarget: "id / class / element"
-<br />A string that defines the ID of the element that will contain the humidity (default: null).
+<br />A string that defines the ID, class or element that will contain the humidity (default: null).
 </li>

-<li>sunriseTarget: "id"
+<li>sunriseTarget: "id / class / element"
-<br />A string that defines the ID of the element that will contain the time of sunrise (default: null).
+<br />A string that defines the ID, class or element that will contain the time of sunrise (default: null).
 </li>

-<li>sunsetTarget: "id"
+<li>sunsetTarget: "id / class / element"
-<br />A string that defines the ID of the element that will contain the time of sunset (default: null).
+<br />A string that defines the ID, class or element that will contain the time of sunset (default: null).
 </li>

-<li>iconTarget: "id"
+<li>iconTarget: "id / class / element"
-<br />A string that defines the ID of the element that will contain the icon image (default: null).
+<br />A string that defines the ID, class or element that will contain the icon image (default: null).
 </li>

 <li>customIcons: "path"